• Skip to primary navigation

 When living the city life back east in the early 2000s, we experienced multiple power outages.
 I became increasingly uneasy at the thought of how my family would survive a prolonged power outage in the city.
 Especially in the sometimes-harsh Canadian winters.

 Truth time.
 The idea of generating our own electricity and providing our own heat and water was a little scary for me.
-And learning about off grid electricity, pumping water in winter, and dealing with batteries were completely new to me.
+And learning about off grid electricity, pumping water in winter, and dealing with batteries was completely new to me.

 These terms made me think of Grade 11 physics - hands down my worst grade ever.
-Thankfully Dan's a lot better in these areas than I am.
+Thankfully, Dan's a lot better in these areas than I am.

 Read More: Generators for Beginners: The Very Basic Basics